pusacaspica/js-webgl-2d-polygon-morpher/README.md

 The code has an “automatic” way of making this correspondence, assigning the source vertices to the destination vertices through proximity.
 In its current state, this mode is barely functional since that, at the end of the operation, the edges of the transformation will not always match the edges of the target polygon.
 Switching between the two modes can be done at the INTERPOLATOR.calculateFrames() function call, switching between “DistanceMethod.AUTO” and “DistanceMethod.MANUAL”.

 morpher.js has a collection of classes:

 * COLOR class, to store colors that can be used by vertices;
 * VERTEX class, to store information on individual vertices;
 * POLYGON class, to store the collection of vertices that compose a polygon;
 * INTERPOLATOR class, to calculate the forms that a shape takes when being transformed into another and store this information in a dictionary;
 * speedbutton class, to handle the animation speed through the GUI.

 morpher.js also has a collection of functions:

+* 'calculateVertexDistance(vertex1, vertex2)'
-* 'calculateVertexDistance(vertex1, vertex2)' Returns the distance between two vertices passed as a parameter;
+    * Returns the distance between two vertices passed as a parameter;
+* 'getShader(id)'
-* 'getShader(id)' Find, compile and return a shader declared in GLSL that contains the id passed as a parameter; happens on page load;
+    * Find, compile and return a shader declared in GLSL that contains the id passed as a parameter; happens on page load;
+* 'initProgram()'
-* 'initProgram()' Prepares program startup, assigning the appropriate shaders to the appropriate variables; happens when the page first loads;
+    * Prepares program startup, assigning the appropriate shaders to the appropriate variables; happens when the page first loads;
+* 'initBuffers()'
-* 'initBuffers()' Initializes the necessary buffers, including space allocation for necessary polygons (the origin, the destination and the morphing, showing one frame at a time) to show on screen; happens when the page first loads;
+    *Initializes the necessary buffers, including space allocation for necessary polygons (the origin, the destination and the morphing, showing one frame at a time) to show on screen; happens when the page first loads;
+* 'draw()'
-* 'draw()' draws the current frame, updating the appropriate frames to animate the transformation;
+    * Draws the current frame, updating the appropriate frames to animate the transformation;
+* 'createGUI()'
-* 'createGUI()' Creates the GUI, with a play/pause button and speed controller;
+    * Creates the GUI, with a play/pause button and speed controller;
+* 'render()'
-* 'render()' Renders the screen, calling the draw() function;
+    * Renders the screen, calling the draw() function;
+* 'init()'
-* 'init()' Initializes the WebGL canvas, also creating the GUI elements, initializing the program, the buffers and having the first frame render.
+    * Initializes the WebGL canvas, also creating the GUI elements, initializing the program, the buffers and having the first frame render.

 TO-DO:

 * Fix the “auto mode” (described above) to carry out the transformation respecting the edges as desired;
     * The thesis http://www2.inf.uos.de/prakt/pers/dipl/svalbrec/thesis.pdf offers a solution to this problem, in the form of skips when making the correspondence between vertices;
 * Rethink the interface to allow changing polygons and the way to calculate matches without having to change the code and reload the page;